AdityaWedo30/AdityaWedo30/README.md

 ---

-## 🔭 Tentang Saya
+## 🔭 About Me

-I am a developer focused on building mobile and web applications.
-My interests lie in UI/UX design using Figma and Android development with Kotlin.
-I enjoy creating simple yet functional user interfaces and am passionate about contributing to open-source projects.
+I am a developer focused on building web and mobile applications, with a strong emphasis on frontend development and UI/UX design.
+My interests include creating simple yet functional user interfaces using Figma and developing Android frontends with Kotlin.
+I also have basic knowledge of backend development, though not at a professional level.
+I enjoy designing engaging user experiences and contributing to open-source projects.

 ---